 In its response, RBI informed the Supreme Court that WhatsApp is storing payment data elements such as transaction ID, expiry of collect request, and retrieval reference number, outside India “beyond the permitted timelines,” local media Economic Times reported.

-This comes at a time when WhatsApp is involved in a heated controversy with Indian government over non-disclosure of a spyware attack in April and May on its users, which included local journalists and activists.
+This comes at a time when WhatsApp is involved in a heated controversy with the Indian government over non-disclosure of a spyware attack in April and May on its users, which included local journalists and activists.

 While the company said, in May it had notified Indian authority CERT-IN, the Indian Computer Emergency Response Team, senior government officials said the company did not clarify that Indian citizens were affected by it.
 Following the news outbreak, the government reached out to NPCI and RBI to raise concerns regarding data security in WhatsApp Pay and discuss risks in allowing social media companies in India digital payments space.